+The analysis of sectoral differences in knowledge management integration, particularly in the context of technological intensity and operational processes, underscores the necessity for a sector-specific approach in organisational strategy development.
 The finding that technological intensity is most pronounced within the services sector within the examined organisations from Hungary underscores the sector's pivotal role in driving innovation and adaptation.
 Organisations operating within this domain are thus forced to continually invest in technological advancements, ensuring they remain at the forefront of service delivery and operational efficiency.
 The emphasis on knowledge management initiatives within the tertiary sector highlights the sector's recognition of knowledge as a key asset.
 This suggests a pressing need for organisations to foster a culture that values continuous learning, promotes knowledge sharing, and implements systems for knowledge management.
+The universal challenges in implementing knowledge management, regardless of the sector's technological intensity, indicate a common set of barriers that organisations face.
+By developing a culture that values knowledge sharing and continuous learning, organisations can minimise these impediments and maximise the potential of their human capital.